Smart Sustainable Cities

 In our Course Guide you can find all relevant information about the programme in one practical document.

 This multidisciplinary minor is open to all students who are interested in the development of smart sustainable cities.
-Your previous education is related to the themes People (inclusiveness, participation, policy), Planet (energy, mobility, circularity), Profit (business models, marketing/communication), or Smart (big data, ICT).
+Everyone with the right motivation is welcome, your previous education could be related to sustainability, engineering, IT, social studies, communication, business or design.

 English CEFR level B2.